danchege/MySql-Navigator/README.md

 # MySQL Navigator - README

 ## **Overview**
-MySQL Navigator is an AI generated batch script designed to simplify MySQL database management tasks.
+MySQL Navigator is batch script designed with the help of Artificial Intelligence to simplify MySQL database management tasks using CMD.
 It provides a user-friendly interface for performing common operations such as running queries, listing databases, exporting/importing databases, and backing up databases.

 ---